papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 | `geoDataExif.longitude` | number | **Original EXIF GPS longitude** | From camera EXIF data |
 | `geoDataExif.altitude` | number | Original EXIF GPS altitude | From camera EXIF data |

-**Purpose:** Preserve location information for:

-- Geotagging photos
-- Creating maps of your photos
-- Organizing by location
-- Privacy (you may want to strip this)

 **Important difference:**

 - **`geoData`** - May be manually adjusted by user in Google Photos